Cutaneous fold theory, evolution and pathology

 Folds deteriorate the skin

-Even if the folds are a normal occurrence, they degrade the skin.
+Even if the folds are a normal phenomenon, they degrade the skin.

 Both sides of the fold become walls, facing each other.

-They are held together by new living epidermis cells, created in a process called superficial cicatrisation that is designed to prevent further damage to the skin.
+The fold is held together by coats of living epidermis cells, created in a process called superficial cicatrisation, that is designed to prevent further damage to the skin.

 Types of folds